mutahir-muhammad/RockPaperScissors/README.md

 # RockPaperScissors
-A very basic Rock, Paper, Scissors game built using HTML, CSS and Vanilla JS
+A very basic Rock, Paper, Scissors game built using HTML, CSS and Vanilla JavaScript